G-Core/product-documentation/documentation/cloud/kubernetes/clusters/create-a-kubernetes-cluster.md

 <img src="https://assets.gcore.pro/docs/cloud/kubernetes/clusters/create-a-kubernetes-cluster/network-kubernetes.png" alt="Network settings for Cluster" alt="Network settings available for the Kubernetes cluster" width="80%">

 -  <p id="enable-ipv6"> (Optional) Enable IPv6 dual-stack to assign both IPv4 and IPv6 addresses for network interfaces of worker nodes and pods.
-If the **Enable IPv6 dual-stack** toggle is not available, make sure that at least one pool from your cluster is in a public network.
+If the <b>Enable IPv6 dual-stack</b> toggle is not available, make sure that at least one pool from your cluster is in a public network.
 If your Kubernetes cluster is only connected to a private network, you also need to configure and add an IPv6 subnetwork. </p>

 - DDoS protection.
 By default, your container is under Basic DDoS Protection.
 It can prevent certain attacks by blocking IP addresses that are used by malicious actors.
 But for a higher level of protection, we recommend enabling Advanced DDoS Protection.